Point Breeze protesters outraged over new apartment complex without community input

 While Action News did reach out to the developer and did not get a response, many protesters say most of the blame falls on their elected officials.

-But Councilmember Kenyatta Johnson, who oversees the district, said the former grocery store is a buy-right property.
+But Councilmember Kenyatta Johnson, who oversees the district, said the former grocery store is a by-right property.

-"The individual purchased the property, and they pretty much have the right to," said Johnson.
-"Actually develop the property without going through the community process."
+"The individual purchased the property, and they pretty much have the right to actually develop the property without going through the community process," said Johnson.

-Still, protesters aren't buying it, and they claim had City Council passed the neighborhood preservation overlay bill, which they've been asking for since 2013, they wouldn't be in the predicament that they are now.
+Still, protesters aren't buying it.
+They say if City Council passed the neighborhood preservation overlay bill, which they've been asking for since 2013, they wouldn't be in the predicament that they are now.

-They said that piece of legislation would make their business historic property and that neighbors would have the ultimate say about what happens on that property.
+Those opposed to the new development said that piece of legislation would make their business historic property, and that neighbors would have the ultimate say about what happens on that property.

 Point Breeze protesters outraged over new apartment complex without community input